Medical specialty

 A medical specialty is a branch of medical practice that is focused on a defined group of patients, diseases, skills, or philosophy.
-Examples include those branches of medicine that deal exclusively with children (paediatrics), cancer (oncology), laboratory medicine (pathology), or primary care (family medicine).
+Examples include those branches of medicine that deal exclusively with children (pediatrics), cancer (oncology), laboratory medicine (pathology), or primary care (family medicine).
 After completing medical school or other basic training, physicians or surgeons and other clinicians usually further their medical education in a specific specialty of medicine by completing a multiple-year residency to become a specialist.

-History of medical specialization
+History

 To a certain extent, medical practitioners have long been specialized.
 According to Galen, specialization was common among Roman physicians.
 The particular system of modern medical specialties evolved gradually during the 19th century.
 Informal social recognition of medical specialization evolved before the formal legal system.
 The particular subdivision of the practice of medicine into various specialties varies from country to country, and is somewhat arbitrary.

-Classification of medical specialization
+Classification

 Medical specialties can be classified along several axes.
 These are: